 It’s true, you can find them anywhere on the body.
 But they are more commonly found on the neck, under arms, under the breasts, and in the groin area.
 So, why these areas?

-Skin tags can happen on any part of the body but are most commonly found on the neck, under arms, under the breasts and in the groin area.
-Why these areas?
-"It is thought that they are related to chronic friction, which is why they are more common in overweight or obese persons," said Sorensen.
-"Higher levels of growth factors (like during pregnancy), insulin resistance (more common in people with diabetes) and possibly a genetic component also could all play a part as well."
+"It is thought that they are related to chronic friction, which is why they are more common in people who are overweight or obese," says Allyson Sorensen, PA-C, a physician assistant in the Department of Dermatology at University of Utah Health.
+"Higher levels of growth factors (like during pregnancy), insulin resistance (more common in people with diabetes,) and genetics could all play a part as well."

-While the presence of skin tags can be unsightly and annoying there really aren't that many reasons to remove them.
-If they are in locations where they get stuck in clothing or zippers you may want to have them taken off to avoid pain and bleeding.
-You may also want to have skin tags near the eyes removed.
-"Some skin tags can become very large and cause problems with vision," said Sorensen.
+While the presence of skin tags can be unsightly and annoying, there aren’t many reasons to remove them.
+If they are in locations where they can get stuck in clothing or zippers, it may be a good idea to have them taken off to avoid pain and bleeding.
+Skin tags near the eyes may need to be removed as they can cause problems with vision.

-In the case of larger tags it is best to have them removed at a medical office.
-There the providers can administer local anesthesia and control bleeding.
-In some cases the provider may be able to avoid bleeding altogether by freezing the tags off.
+If the skin tags are large, it’s best to have them removed by your provider where local anesthesia can be administered (if necessary) and bleeding can be controlled.
+In some cases, the provider may be able to avoid bleeding altogether by freezing the tags off.